3devo/ChildbusBootloader/PROTOCOL.md

 | 1     | Number of children
 | 1/2   | CRC

+This command was added in protocol version 2.1.

 `SET_CHILD_SELECT` command (optional)
 -------------------------------------
 This command sets the status of a downstream child select pin.